railsbridge-boston/cookbook/README.md

 Book a venue for the event.
 It should be free, hold at least 100 people, and be as easily accessible as possible (e.g. the T, parking).

-After booking, the organizer will coordinate with the venue contact over any logistics when using the space, e.g.  what's off-limits, equipment use, catering, security, etc.
+After booking, coordinate with the venue contact over any logistics when using the space, e.g.  what's off-limits, equipment use, catering, security, etc.

 Create a *private* (password-protected) copy of the most recent Eventbrite event.
 Instructions are in the [eventbrite doc](/eventbrite.md).